5l1v3r1/pragmash/SPECIFICATION.md

 But what exactly is a string?
 In pragmash, a string is an array of bytes.
 While strings can often be treated as a piece of UTF-8 text, they are not limited to that.
 Strings can also store binary data.
 The contents of a string does not have to be valid text in any character encoding.

-A string can be expressed without quotes, provided it has no unescaped whitespace.
-In some cases, however, it will be nicer to use quotations.
-Luckily, strings can be surrounded by `'` \(single quotes\) or `"` \(double quotes\).
-In these cases, unescaped whitespace can be present.
+A string can be expressed without quotes as long as it has no unescaped whitespace or special characters.
+It is also possible to surround strings with `'` \(single quotes\) or `"` \(double quotes\).
+In these cases, unescaped whitespace \(and some special characters\) can be present.

 An escaped character within a string begins with a backslash.
 To escape a space, use a backspace before it such as in `escaped\ whitespace`.
 To escape a backslash, use `\\`.
 Inside of single quotes, it is necessary to escape single quotes as `\'`.
 Likewise, you should use `\"` if you want to include quotes inside of a quoted string.